ajgalbraith/restaurant-survival-analysis/project-report.md

 ### Feature Selection
 1. Correlation heatmaps were used to identify relevant features.
 2. Over and under sampling techniques were applied to address class imbalances.
 3. `SelectKBest` was used to identify the top 5 relevant features.
+Avoid overfitting by using too many irrelevant features that might not have strong predictive values.
 4. Principal Component Analysis (PCA) was employed to further reduce dimensionality.

 ### Model Building and Evaluation
 1. **Baseline Model:** A RandomForest classifier was trained on the data.
 2. **Ensemble Strategy:** Stacking Classifier was used with estimators like DecisionTree, RandomForest, GradientBoosting, and LogisticRegression.
+Aim to even out errors and eliminate model variance.
 3. **Hyperparameter tuning:** GridSearchCV was employed on the Stacking Classifier to find optimal hyperparameters.
 4. Models were evaluated using metrics such as accuracy, ROC-AUC, and precision-recall curves.